AntonBizyaev/online_ed_conversion/README.md

 1. Bookings during Sundays are more likely to become a purchase while bookings during Thursdays are less so.
 Also, booking a trial class between 5 to 6 AM is less likely to achieve conversion.
 This could be attributed to using UTC timing without proper time zone segregation.
 Enriching the data with geography could further benefit the analysis.

-Features that showed no statistically significant results received attention too.
+Features that showed no statistically significant results were covered too (see details in the jupyter notebook).
 Results have been wrapped up in a presentation for management decision making.

 ## Links